valueflows/valueflows/mkdocs/docs/specification/inverses.md

 # Query and Filter Naming

-**This page is being updated.
-If you need something, please contact us in [the VF Welcome chat](https://matrix.to/#/#valueflows:matrix.org).**

 ## Introduction

-Although queries and query filters are not specified in the RDF core, this set of guidelines should be used, to facilitate standard api naming.
-It is possible that at some point they will be included in the formal VF namespace.
+Some key inverses are specified in the VF core, for flexibility of different technical implementations.
+Many are not.
+This section is to provide guidance on naming for those that are not explicitly specified, to facilitate standard api naming.

-This document is not meant to imply that all of these named queries and filters should be implemented in any particular application api.
+This document is not meant to imply that all of these named queries and filters should be implemented in any particular application api!
+Most implementations will want to use only a fraction of these.

 *Note:* Filters can be applicable to any query that can return more than one of the class.
 For example all processes, processes in scope of an agent, processes in a plan, could each use the process filters.